zeebear/100-days-of-code/r1-log.md

 ### R1D24 (15-07-2020)

 Back after a long hiatus!
 I'm not starting again from zero because I want to see how much I can learn in 100 days, even with a 6-week break.
 Worked on fCC portfolio page today, images are cropped and up on Cloudinary and linked to cards / tiles.

+### R1D25 (17-07-2020)

+Quarter of the way through the first round!
+Tiles are basically ready and responsive, working on welcome section content and positioning.

+### R1D26 (05-11-2020)

+Returning to Ruby: Updated to Ruby 2.6.6p146.
+Redid Day 1 of LeWagon until exercise 5.
+Will chug away at those for a while until I feel up to restarting CodeWars and HackerRank.